 However, menstruation isn’t a big deal to cats, and they don’t understand the concept.
 Most other mammals do not menstruate, so cats have no experience of this process.
 What cats do understand is that something is going on inside the uterus that they can’t see.

 As curious creatures, they will use their advanced sense of smell to investigate further.
-Cats lack the ability to use menstruation to tell women apart from men.
+Cats cannot use menstruation to tell women apart from men.

 Men have 7-8 times more testosterone in their bodies than women do.
-While studies have shown that cats can smell when women are menstruating, there’s virtually no evidence to suggest that they can smell male testosterone.
+While studies have shown that cats can smell when women are menstruating, there’s virtually no evidence suggesting they can smell male testosterone.

 Therefore, we have to assume that testosterone doesn’t help a cat distinguish between men and women.
 Even though cats can recognize hormones exclusive to a specific gender, cats can’t tell the difference between a male and a female human.
 It means absolutely nothing to them.